How Much Alimony Will I Receive in Connecticut?

 The final alimony order comes as part of the divorce decree and may differ significantly from temporary support.
 Courts consider a broader range of factors for final awards, including the total property division and each spouse's post-divorce financial picture.
 Unlike temporary support, which focuses primarily on maintaining the status quo, the final alimony award is intertwined with the equitable distribution of assets.
 A spouse receiving a larger share of liquid assets or the marital home might receive less alimony, while a spouse receiving fewer assets might be awarded more support to balance the outcome.

-The Financial Affidavit: Foundation for Any Estimate
+The Financial Affidavit: Foundation for Any Alimony Discussion

 What Information You'll Need